Nsima/Nsima/README.md

 ### Who dares enter my domain?! 👋

-My name is George, my friends call me Nsima (NNN-SEE-MA) I am Full Stack Developer an IT Professional with over 8+ Years experience.
+My name is George, my friends call me Nsima (NNN-SEE-MA) I am Full Stack Developer with over 8+ Years experience.
 Professional experience in Programming, Open Source, and other Technologies.
-I tinkered with programming in the earlier stages of my life I went to a University to study Law and I dropped out now I'm a full stack developer who has mastered many programming areas. such as web developing, server-side programming, etc.
+I tinkered with programming in the earlier stages of my life I went to a University to study Law and I dropped out now I'm a full stack developer who has mastered a lot of programming areas. such as web developing, server-side programming, android development etc.

 > I am looking for friends with as much experience and enthusiasm in Front-End technology to work on a shitty open source  project, please email me if you are interested.